sammyfreg/netImgui/README.md

 - Different **Dear ImGui** content can be displayed locally and remotely at the same time.
 - *NetImgui::IsConnected* and *NetImgui::IsRemoteDraw* can be used during menu udpate, to make decisions on what content to draw.

-# Release information
+# Release notes
+### To do
+- Support of additional texture formats
+- Commands to assign custom backgrounds
+- Handle Linear/sRGB vertex color format
+- Add logging information in netImgui server application
+- Profile and optimize performances
+- Add copy/paste support
+- Add new **Dear ImGui** multi windows support (docking branch)
+- Networking: Add support of client accepting connection from netImgui App

+### Version 1.1.001
+(2020/07/02)
+- Added ImGui 1.77 support

 ### Version 1.1
-(2020/23)
-- **Changes**
+(2020/06/23)
 - Few fixes
 - Added support to Posix sockets (Unix/Mac/Android support)
 - Added texture format A8

 ### Version 1.0
-(2020/06)
-- **Changes**
+(2020/06/13)
 - Initial Release
 - netImgui server application
 - netImgui client code (for integration into external codebase)

-- **To do**
- - Support of addional texture formats
- - Commands to assign custom backgrounds
- - Handle Linear/sRGB vertex color format
- - Add logging information in netImgui server application
- - Profile and optimize performances
- - Add copy/past support
- - Add new **Dear ImGui** multi windows support (docking branch)
- - Support of data packet compression
+### Older
 [Release Notes](https://github.com/sammyfreg/netImgui/blob/master/Web/ReleaseNotes.md)

 # Contact
-Author can be reach for feedback / comments at: zenengine3d (at) gmail . com
+Author can be reached for feedbacks / comments at: sammyfreg (at) gmail . com

 # Credits
 Sincere thanks to [Omar Cornut](https://github.com/ocornut/imgui/commits?author=ocornut) for the incredible work on **[Dear ImGui](https://github.com/ocornut/imgui)**.